 Varnish, as with every other type of finishing, must be applied carefully with no missed spots.
 Using a roller can often leave dry areas (especially on floors which are not completely smooth) whereas brushing tends to get into every wood crevice.

 Choosing any form of urethane finishing product means only ever using a synthetic applicator.
 Never use lambs wool rollers or real bristle brushes.
-This is because these types of applicators tend to absorb much of the product which, and whilst this is fine in the cases of thick finishings such as varnish, it tends to spoil the smooth effect of thinner water-based finishings such as urethane.
+This is because these types of applicators tend to absorb much of the product, and whilst this is fine in the cases of thick finishings such as varnish, it tends to spoil the smooth effect of thinner water-based finishings such as urethane.
 If using a pad for cutting in then be sure that it is also made of synthetic material.

-‘More is more’ in this case and oil-based finishings should be applied generously, spread quickly but without puddling.
+‘More is more’ in this case and oil-based finishings should be applied generously, and spread quickly but without puddling.
 A practiced hand is required for this type of finishing and it may be best left to the professionals unless the individual has floor finishing experience.

 The Perfect Wood Floors Finish